 1. Different language families.

-Unlike English and the Romance languages, Hungarian is not an Indo-European, but a Finno-Ugric language.
+Unlike English and the Romance languages, Hungarian is not an Indo-European language but a Uralic language.
 Hungarian’s closest (but still distant) relative is Finnish.

 Hungarian is an agglutinative language: It adds suffixes to the words in order to express the case, the number and other meanings.
 This leads to the formation of extra-long and complex words.
 Here’s one example of multiple suffixes: levél (letter), levelez (exchange letters), levelezés (correspondence) and levelezésetek (your correspondence with someone).

-Hungarian texts are not easily translated into English (and vice versa) by any automatic translation software because the logic behind the syntactic structures of English and Hungarian are very different, often resulting in odd outputs.
-You can be sure that Hungarian readers will spot these inconsistencies.
+Automated translation software can't easily translate Hungarian into English (and vice versa) because the logic behind the syntactic structures of English and Hungarian is entirely different, often resulting in odd outputs.
+At best, these errors will annoy Hungarian readers, and at worst, they'll be entirely incomprehensible.

 2. Complex phonological and morphological rules.

 One of the most unique features of the Hungarian language is vowel harmony.
-This probably means nothing to English natives or other Western Europeans (it exists in Turkish and Finnish).
-In the Hungarian language, there are front vowels (e, é, i, í, ö, ő, ü, ű) and back vowels (a, á, o, ó, u, ú), and thus we can differentiate between front vowel-, back vowel- and mixed words.
-These categories are important to inflections.
+This probably means nothing to English natives or other Western Europeans (although it also exists in Turkish and Finnish).
+In Hungarian, there are front vowels (e, é, i, í, ö, ő, ü, ű) and back vowels (a, á, o, ó, u, ú), and thus we can differentiate between words with front vowels, back vowels, and a mix.
+These categories are important because they dictate the inflection forms of a word.

 The rule is quite simple at first glance: Nouns containing only high vowels get high-vowel suffixes, while nouns containing only back or mixed vowels get back-vowel suffixes.
 Let’s look at an example with the suffixes -ban and -ben, meaning “in (inside) something.”
 The words ház (house), kert (garden) and iskola (school) are inflected as follows: házban, kertben, iskolában (in the house, in the garden, in the school).